Harmonic based model predictive control for set-point tracking: Conclusions

 \subsection{Proof of the asymptotic stability of the HMPC controller}

-The proof of Theorem \ref{theo:HMPC:Stability} relies on the following lemma.
-An important conclusion that can be drawn from it is that if the current state of the system $x_k$ satisfies $x_k = \xeo$, then the optimal solution of $\lH(x_k; x_r, u_r)$ satisfies ${\xhcero^* = \xeo = x_k}$.
-The proofs of Theorem \ref{theo:HMPC:Stability} and the following lemma are heavily influenced by the proofs of Theorem 1 and Lemma 1 from \cite{Limon_TAC_2018}, respectively.
+The proof of Theorem \ref{theo:HMPC:Stability} relies on the following lemma, whose proof, as well as the proof of the theorem, are heavily influenced by the proofs of Theorem 1 and Lemma~1 from~\cite{Limon_TAC_2018}.
+However, in our case, we directly prove the existence of a function that satisfies the Lyapunov asymptotic stability conditions of Theorem \ref{theo:Lyapunov:Stability}.